"God calls to the Home of Peace." (The Quran, 10:25)

 The very word 'Islam' (from the Arabic silm) connotes peace.
 According to a tradition of the Prophet, 'Peace is Islam' (Al-Bukhari).
 This means that peace is one of the prerequisites of Islam.
 Similarly, a Hadith states: A Muslim is one from whose tongue and hands people are safe.
 One of the attributes of God described in the Quran is 'As-Salam', which means peace and security.'
 That is to say that God's Being itself is a manifestation of peace.
 Indeed, God is Peace (Al-Bukhari).
-In the Quran, divine guidance is likened to the paths of peace.
+In the Quran divine guidance is likened to the paths of peace.
 (5:16)

+According to Islam, Paradise is the ideal human abode, and is thus called the 'Home of Peace.'
+It is also said that, the people of Paradise will wish peace to one another, indicating that the social culture of the people of Paradise will be based on peace.
 The Quran, avers that, 'reconciliation is best' (4:128), and judging by the consequences, the way of peace is far better than that of confrontation.
-By the Law of Nature, God has decreed that success will be met with only on a reconciliatory path, and not on a confrontational or a violent course of action.
+By the law of Nature, God has decreed that success will be met with only on a reconciliatory path, and not on a confrontational or a violent course of action.

 Whenever the Prophet had an option between two courses of action, he always chose the easier (non-confrontational) one.
 (Bukhari)